Kettering Leisure Village: Arena Sports

-Kids Kingdom
+Tigers Soft Play

-An integrated 15000 ft2 fully air-conditioned children's activity centre, with activities across four levels that include: rides, slides, climbing wall, and trampolines.
-It is accessible via a one-price ticket for up to two hours, from 9:30 am to 6:30 pm daily.
+An integrated 15000 ft2 children's activity centre, with activities across four levels that include: rides, slides.

 National Volleyball Centre

 Made possible with a grants from Kettering Borough Council, Northamptonshire Enterprise Ltd, the East Midlands Development Agency and the Kettering Conference Centre, the four-year agreement came into place in November 2010.

 The 2000 m2 facility houses both National Volleyball Centre - as well as home of Volleyball England's national men's, women's, junior men's and women's, as well as cadet boys' and girls' volleyball squads, and several national competitions.

-Lighthouse theatre
+Lighthouse Theatre

 The Lighthouse Theatre is a £2 million extension to the existing facility, with a £250,000 subsidy from Kettering's Council Tax payers.

 The theatre provides a 562-tiered-seat auditorium and balcony (400 tiered seats at ground-floor level; 138 tiered in the balcony; six private boxes each with four seats and a fridge), complemented by modern lighting and sound equipment.
 With a larger than normal designed stage, the theatre was designed as a flexible space for use either as a theatre or to accommodate conferences, presentations, award ceremonies and product launches.

 The Lighthouse Theatre opened on 6 March 2008.